 The underlying loan portfolio comprises loans which are subject to variable rates of interest set by the Servicer, loans which track the Bank of England Base Rate and loans which bear fixed rates of interest.
-Under the terms of the swap, for the years ended 31 December 2019 and 31 December 2020, the Partnership paid the interest received from the loan portfolio and received interest on a LIBOR rate set with reference to three-month Sterling deposits.
+Under the terms of the swap, for the year ended 31 December 2020, the Partnership paid the interest received from the loan portfolio and received interest on a LIBOR rate set with reference to three-month Sterling deposits.